 Baselines themselves can also be used to test multiple mechanisms.
 Researchers with long-term data can define specific hypotheses about the expected vs. observed patterns of environmental change in their systems and then attribute variation in phenological mismatch to the main driver.
-For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington), before the onset of recent climate change in the early 1980s.
+For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington (Edmondson 1994)), before the onset of recent climate change in the early 1980s.
 Researchers can test different breakpoints with their long-term data to determine where non-linearity began, thus providing evidence for which factor is likely to be the major driver of changes in phenological synchrony.
+For example, studies have shown that changes in nutrient inputs have had larger impacts on plankton dynamics in Lake Washington than warming over the past three decades (Law et al. 2009; Francis et al. 2014)

 Higher temporal resolution data in some systems may help with teasing apart different mechanisms.
 Ideally, sampling frequency should be relative to the life history of the species of interest.
-For example, in aquatic systems, there is often quick turnaround between producers and consumers so it can be difficult to determine how much influence producers have on consumers and vice versa.
-Moreover, some zooplankton are never in complete dormancy (i.e., they remain at low densities).
+For example, in the great tit-winter moth system, caterpillar biomass sampling is usually conducted a few times a week (e.g., HMK041) and the larval stage of the winter moth life cycle is typically 8-10 weeks (need to find a better ref).
+In the lower trophic levels of aquatic systems, where there is often quick turnaround between producers and consumers, it can be difficult to determine how much influence producers have on consumers and vice versa (Kitchell and Carpenter).
+Without higher temporal resolution data, it is difficult to assess whether this key assumption of the Cushing hypothesis (i.e., the dependence of the consumer on the producer) is supported, and to test multiple hypotheses, specifically life history theory which requires data about ontogeny.
+Higher temporal resolution data will also help determine the seasonal availability of the consumer and resource, the other key assumption of the Cushing hypothesis.
+For example, some zooplankton are never in complete dormancy (i.e., they remain at low densities) but their exact seasonal distribution is difficult to measure without frequent data.
+Nevertheless, some aquatic studies have been successful in achieving daily sampling frequency (HMK016, HMK036, HMK039).

 ii) Defining baselines

-Researchers with long-term data have the potential to test synchrony vs. asynchrony the pre-climate change baseline (Figure 2).
-By testing for a clear peak in fitness, researchers can place themselves on the Cushing curve, where a clear peak would support the synchrony baseline hypothesis. , incorporating the most energetically expensive part of the consumer’s phenology or estimating how much the phenological phase that is measured differs from the most expensive part (e.g. egg hatching is on average 7 days before maximum chick growth occurs) will help define a peak in fitness.
+Researchers with long-term data have the potential to test whether synchrony vs. asynchrony were the pre-climate change baseline (Figure 2).
+By testing for a clear peak in fitness across years (i.e. evidence for the synchrony hypothesis) with the pre-climate change data, researchers can place themselves on the Cushing curve.
+Whenever possible, incorporating the most energetically expensive part of the consumer’s phenology or estimating how much the phenological phase that is measured differs from the most expensive part (e.g. egg hatching is on average 7 days before maximum chick growth occurs) will help define a peak in fitness.
 If there is no clear peak in fitness, then well-designed experiments (in systems where possible) that have the ability to reveal the limits of the curve (i.e. where consumer fitness reaches zero) can be used to reject the null hypothesis of an asynchrony baseline.
-Knowledge of when/if different resources are available () and whether the interaction type changes throughout the season can also help describe the limits of the curve.
+Knowledge of when/if different resources are available (e.g. Samplonius et al. 2016) and whether the interaction type changes throughout the season (add example from meta-analysis) can also help describe the limits of the curve.